MariyaKulidzhanova/MariyaKulidzhanova/README.md

 💻 I am developing desktop and web apps using .NET(Razor pages, Blazor, WPF); 📔 ✏️ With experience in Scrum

-Skills: Razor Pages / C# / WPF / HTML / CSS /Blazo
+Skills: Razor Pages / C# / WPF / HTML / CSS / Blazor

 ## Some of my Github Stats